ColinKohler/LocalDynamicsModel/README.md

 # Introduction
-This repository implements the Action Dynamics Network in PyTorch.
+This repository implements the Local Dynamics Model in PyTorch.

 # Code Structure
 The structure of this project is based on this [MuZero implementation](https://github.com/werner-duvaud/muzero-general).